Sunday, November 30, 2008

 Via Blackberry, Hayward got news and encouragement, including, from his boss, some lines from the poem "The Private Of The Buffs," which is about a young British soldier dying rather than kowtowing to the Chinese.
 What lines?
 Perhaps:

-Yes, honor calls!—with strength like steel
+Yes, honor calls!—with strength like steel"The vision" is the vision of home.

 He put the vision by.